Koenkk/zigbee2mqtt.io/docs/devices/ZBMINIL2.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `255`.
 The unit of this value is `lqi`.

-## Notes

-### Pairing
-There are two different options to reset the device and enter pairing mode:

-* button: Press and hold the device button for 5 seconds.
-* switch: Toggle an connected external switch 10 times consecutively.
-This is especially useful when there is no direct physical access to the button.

-The device will stay in "state" : "OFF" and cannot be switched while it is in pairing mode.
-If not successfully paired, it will exit pairing mode after 180 seconds.